blueripple/blueripple-research/br-2021-StateLegModel/posts/VA1/inputs/Notes/Model_Details_intro.md

 3. Use the total number of votes and votes cast for the Democratic candidate in each precinct to *infer* a demographic model of turnout and voter preference in the entire set of precincts.
-4. Apply[^postStratify] that model to the demographics of a SLD to generate a rough estimate of the likely election result.
+4. Apply that model to the demographics of a SLD to generate a rough estimate of the likely election result.

 For a given SLD (or set of SLD’s), what precincts do we include in the model?